 Some limitations of this study may include that the hernia sacs were not routinely sent for histological analysis and that ‘hidden mortality’ from early pregnancy loss and terminations is incompletely captured.
 A particular strength of our work and its findings reported here is the comparatively longer duration of patient follow-up compared to other published studies [12–18].

 The effect size or survival difference(s) in CDH neonates identified to have a sac at operation compared to no sac at our UK centre is not significant in contrast to previous studies examining this issue with shorter patient follow-up.
 This is despite our series being the largest reported and thus having the greatest statistical power to detect a potential difference.
 These findings are predominantly due to the better overall survival outcomes in our cohort of CDH babies managed at this single specialist centre with no hernia sac (86%) compared to those reported in other series.
+It is notable that Levesque et al. in one of the few series with no significant difference between CDH newborns with or without sac also reported excellent survival in the no sac cohort (95%) [20].

 Ours is not the first such report to highlight the difficulty in defining the survival rate for infants with CDH with challenges arising due to geographic and institutional variations in clinical practice [21].
 This highlights the potential problems with external validity and thus the generalizability of findings particularly ‘effect size’ from one institution or geographic location to another.
 The direction of the effect herein observed with improved survival in CDH newborns with sac compared to CDH newborns without sac though remains consistent with the contemporaneous literature at present.
 Future multicentre studies and registry(s) may provide additional ‘big data’ to fully answer this intriguing hypothesis.